 The type of radiation used for Wilms tumors is called external beam radiation therapy.
 Radiation from a source outside the body is focused onto the cancer.

-Before treatments start, the radiation team takes careful measurements with imaging tests such as CT or MRI scans to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
-Your child may be fitted with a plastic mold that looks like a body cast to keep him or her in the same position during each treatment so that the radiation can be aimed more accurately.
+Before treatments start, the radiation team will take careful measurements with imaging tests such as CT or MRI scans to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
+This planning session is called simulation.
+Your child may be fitted with a plastic mold that looks like a body cast to keep them in the same position during each treatment so that the radiation can be aimed more accurately.

-Each treatment is much like getting an x-ray, although the dose of radiation is much higher.
+Radiation is usually given 5 days a week for several weeks.
+Each treatment is much like getting an x-ray, although the dose of radiation is much stronger.
 For each session, your child lies on a special table while a machine delivers the radiation from precise angles.
 Each session lasts about 15 to 30 minutes, with most of the time being spent making sure the radiation is aimed correctly.
 The actual treatment time is much shorter.
 The treatment is not painful, but some younger children may be given medicine to make them drowsy or asleep before each treatment to help make sure they stay still.

-Some techniques help doctors aim the treatment at the tumor more accurately while reducing the radiation exposure to nearby healthy tissues.
-These techniques may help increase the success rate and reduce side effects.
+Modern radiation therapy techniques help doctors aim the treatment at the tumor more accurately than in the past.
+These techniques may help increase success rates and reduce side effects.

 Radiation is often an important part of treatment, but young children’s bodies are very sensitive to it, so doctors try to use as little as possible to help avoid or limit any problems.
 Radiation therapy can cause both short-term and long-term side effects, which depend on the dose of radiation and where it’s aimed.

-See the section What happens after treatment for Wilms tumor? for more on the possible long-term effects of treatment.
+See Living as a Wilms Tumor Survivor for more on the possible long-term effects of treatment.